 Wonton soup is one of those classic items on the menu at Chinese restaurants.
 For something so simple, it seems to range in quality dramatically with common issues being all-dough-and-no-filling wontons to no flavor, over-salted and greasy broth.
 If made well, though, wonton soup can be wonderfully comforting and filling.
 You can spice it up if you like, sneak veggies into the filling and add noodles and/or greens to the soup.
 Or, you can keep it simple like this easy wonton soup.
 Sometimes there’s no point messing around with something simple and delicious.

 I know it might seem odd, but I decided to make this wonton soup after getting wonton wrappers for something else.
-I know, getting wonton wrappers for something other than making wontons might seem strange, but you’ll see what I got them for shortly and believe me, they were good!
-But I had loads left over and it seemed about time to try making my own wonton soup to use them up.
+I know, getting wonton wrappers for something other than making wontons might seem strange, but the steak taco salad wonton cups were really good too!
+Howeer I had loads left over and it seemed about time to try making my own wonton soup to use them up.
 I’m so glad I did, as we loved it.